chmouel/pipelines-as-code/docs/content/docs/guide/running.md

 comments within your commit messages.
 These comments can be used to restart either all pipelines or specific ones.
 Here's how it works:

-For restarting all pipeline runs:
+To restart all pipelineruns:

-1. Use `/retest` or `/test` within your commit message.
+- Use `/retest` or `/test` within your commit message.

-For restarting a specific pipeline run:
+To restart a specific pipelinerun:

-2. Use `/retest <pipelinerun-name>` or `/test <pipelinerun-name>` within your commit message.
+- Use `/retest <pipelinerun-name>` or `/test <pipelinerun-name>` within your commit message.
 Replace `<pipelinerun-name>` with the specific name of the pipeline run you want to restart.

 **Note:**

-When executing `GitOps` commands on a commit that exists in multiple branches within a push request, the branch with the latest commit will be used.
+When executing a `GitOps` command on a `push` request in a commit that exists in multiple branches the branch with the latest commit will be used.

-This means:
+Here is the details on how this works :

-1. If a user specifies commands like `/retest` or `/test` without any argument in a comment on a branch, the test will automatically be performed on the **main** branch.
+1. If a user specifies commands like `/retest` or `/test` without any argument in a comment on a branch, the testing will be only performed on the **main** branch.

-   Examples :
+   Some examples:
    1. `/retest`
    2. `/test`
    3. `/retest <pipelinerun-name>`
    4. `/test <pipelinerun-name>`

-2. If the user includes a branch specification such as `/retest branch:test` or `/test branch:test`, the test will be executed on the commit where the comment is located, with the context of the **test** branch.
+2. If the user includes an argument with the branch name such as `/retest branch:test` or `/test branch:test`, the test will be executed on the commit in the branch referenced (test) in the argument:

-   Examples :
+   Some examples :
    1. `/retest branch:test`
    2. `/test branch:test`
    3. `/retest <pipelinerun-name> branch:test`
    4. `/test <pipelinerun-name> branch:test`

-To add `GitOps` comments to a push request, follow these steps:
+To add a `GitOps` comment for a push request, follow these steps:

 1. Go to your repository.
 2. Click on the **Commits** section.